 Pick the Right Team

 Choose a league that's right for your child's age, size, and abilities.
 Playing against much bigger kids can lead to injuries.
-If he's new to the sport, start with a less competitive team.
-He can always move up to the next level once his skills improve.
+If they're new to the sport, start with a less competitive team.
+They can always move up to the next level once their skills improve.
 Also, make sure the coaches have experience, don't push the players too hard, and teach the kids the techniques they need to stay safe.

 Start Training Early

 Get your kid ready with a fitness program before the season begins.
-Have her run a few laps each day to get into shape.
-Also practice the skills she'll need to play on a team -- like throwing and catching a ball, shooting baskets, or kicking the soccer ball into a goal.
-Teach her the rules of the sport if she's a rookie.
+Have them run a few laps each day to get into shape.
+Also practice the skills they'll need to play on a team -- like throwing and catching a ball, shooting baskets, or kicking the soccer ball into a goal.
+Teach them the rules of the sport if they're a rookie.